anhuihng/pySparseSEM/README.md

 - Check if your package is the same as in the setup.py file ('/opt/intel/oneapi/mkl/2023.1.0/include').
 Update the file accordingly if it was installed in a different path.

+### Release Note
+- V2.0: add more output information include CV results, hyperparameter, and details of model fit.
+V2.0 is a major release with stability selection added.
+- V1: initial release with corresponding to R package v2.

+## Package for other platforms
-## R package
+### R package
-An R package with similiar implementation is also available at CRAN: https://cran.r-project.org/web/packages/sparseSEM/index.html
+An R package for `sparseSEM` is also available at CRAN: https://cran.r-project.org/web/packages/sparseSEM/index.html

-## OpenMPI
+### OpenMPI
 C/C++ implementation of sparseSEM with openMPI for parallel computation is available in openMPI branch (https://github.com/anhuihng/pySparseSEM/tree/openMPI).